awslabs/containers-cost-allocation-dashboard/README.md

 ### High-Level Logic

 1. The CronJob K8s controller runs daily and creates a pod that collects cost allocation data from Kubecost.
 It runs the following API calls:<br />
-The [Allocation API on-demand query (experimental)](https://docs.kubecost.com/apis/apis/allocation#querying-on-demand-experimental) to retrieve the cost allocation data.<br />
+The [Allocation On-Demand API (experimental)](https://docs.kubecost.com/apis/apis-overview/allocation#querying-on-demand-experimental) to retrieve the cost allocation data.<br />
-The [Assets API](https://docs.kubecost.com/apis/apis/assets-api) to retrieve the assets' data.<br />
+The [Assets API](https://docs.kubecost.com/apis/apis-overview/assets-api) to retrieve the assets' data.<br />
 It always collects the data between 72 hours ago 00:00:00 and 48 hours ago 00:00:00.<br />
 2. Once data is collected, it's then converted to a Parquet, compressed and uploaded to an S3 bucket of your choice.
 This is when the CronJob finishes<br />
 3. The data is made available in Athena using AWS Glue Database, AWS Glue Table and AWS Glue Crawler.<br />